 "At the time I was still operating the business from home, so I had to find workshop space quickly and set up a bakery.
 I've since taken on more workshop space and we're looking for even more space to keep pace with our growth.

-"I've self-funded and boot-strapped the business until now, but I'm considering seeking investment to grow.
-I'd like to have larger premises, more machinery and to be able to develop more products.
+"I self-funded and boot-strapped the business until recently, but I started to consider investment to grow the business.
+I wanted larger premises, more machinery and to be able to develop more products."

 Adelle's three key pieces of advice